 Things to do in Vienna: Food

-The more we travel in central and eastern Europe, the more we realise that a lot of cuisine we associate today with America, is really just an updated form of central European cuisine.
+The more we travel in central and eastern Europe, the more we realise that a lot of cuisines we associate today with North America, is really just an updated form of central European cuisine.

 It’s no surprise that American cuisine was brought about by European immigrants, but visiting Austria and surrounding countries, their influence on American cuisine becomes strikingly clear in abundance.